webpropopuli/next_blog/NOTES.md

 ## \_app.js

 Next.js uses the App component to initialize pages.
 Override it to control page initialization which allows persisting layout and state between page changes and more.

+# Heroku Deploy....oh, no, not this again.....

+heroku login
+heroku git:remote -a david-marlowe-website